mrmojica/Practice-Exercises/Node/objectives.md

 * app.set("view engine", "ejs"); // shortcut to remove .ejs text from the render

 * views/partials (can add header.ejs (containing the header of the normal HTML structure) // footer.ejs (containing the closing tags for HMTL structure) to include the partials add <% include partials/header %>  at top and <% include partials/footer %> at bottom of ejs file. check that style sheets are connected correctly /root directory/etc

+# RESTful Routing

+* REST - a mapping between HTTP routes and CRUD (Create/Read/Update/Delete or Destory)

+* CRUD - a parttern to help structure your routes

+# Associations

+* one:one, one:many, many:many relationships

+# Embedding Data

+# Referencing Data